Skip to main content

 Kids with social phobia are intensely worried about being judged by others.
 They avoid being the center of attention, put on the spot, or going to places with other people.
 Going to school, raising their hand in class, or attending parties can be incredibly difficult and painful.
 They can become very isolated from their peers.

 Covid’s impact: Their irrational fear is now rational.
 Being with people, in public places, at social gatherings—even at school—is now associated with illness and even death.
 The safe, smart decision is to avoid other people.
 They may also avoid Zoom calls or keep their cameras off because it can put them in the spotlight.
-They may try to skip online class and activities.
+They may try to skip online classes and activities.
 For some kids, it has caused social phobia.

 Specific phobia